drmanan/high-level-design/topics/scalability.md

 # Scalability

 > the capacity to be changed in size or scale.
+>
+> This section deals with theory only.

 Scalability is the property of a system to handle a growing amount of work by adding resources to the system.
 It describes a system’s elasticity.
 While we often use it to refer to a system’s ability to grow, it is not exclusive to this definition.
 We can scale down, scale up, and scale out accordingly.